-5.4.
-Charges to capital
+5.4 Charges to capital

 Where the investment objective of a Fund is to treat the generation of income as a higher priority than capital growth, or the generation of income and capital growth have equal priority, all or part of the ACD's fee may be charged against capital instead of against income.
 This treatment of the ACD's fee will increase the amount of income (which may be taxable) available for distribution to Shareholders in the Fund concerned but may constrain capital growth.
-Currently none of the Fund's charge the ACD fee against capital but deduct from income instead.

-5.5.
-Suspension of dealings in Shares
+5.5 Suspension of dealings in Shares